nodejs/node/doc/api/tls.markdown

 A proxy to the underlying socket's bytesWritten accessor, this will return the total bytes written to the socket, *including the TLS overhead*.

+## Class: CleartextStream

+The CleartextStream class in Node.js version v0.10.39 and prior has been deprecated and removed.

 ## Class: tls.TLSSocket

 This is a wrapped version of [net.Socket][] that does transparent encryption